Proven Jolly Phonics Methods for Reading and Writing

 my head goes back and forth.

 A 3-year-old can sing the songs!
 He can remember a sequence of words and repeat them!
-Auditory Processing is Important, and there are many games and activities that develop this skill.
+Auditory Processing is Important, and many games and activities develop this skill.
 Visual Discrimination also plays a role.

 At first, the children isolate the sound without identifying the task.
 As a result, brain connections are being established.
-Using the sounds of our language, young children experience hearing a sequence of sounds that create a word (/s/-/t/-/o/-/p/)… then blend them together to create the word (“stop”).
-Children also learn to identify sounds in words (e.g. run … the sounds are /r/-/u/-/n/).
-The next steps are to begin connecting the sound to the printed letter on each page of the songbook and then printing the letter(s) that make the sound.
+Using the sounds of our language, young children experience hearing a sequence of sounds that create a word (/s/-/t/-/o/-/p/)… then blend them together to make the word (“stop”).
+Children also learn to identify sounds in words (e.g., run … the sounds are /r/-/u/-/n/).
+The following steps are to begin connecting the sound to the printed letter on each page of the songbook and then printing the letter(s) that make the sound.

 See it.
 Say it.
 Print it.